hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 But based on the above template processors probably won't have a prominent place.
 And string templates will probably become a new kind of literal (similar to String literals), because there's no need for them to be tied to their template processor any more.
 There's no way for us to know exactly when a new proposal will be ready, so we'll just have to wait and see.
-And in the meantime, if you're interested, [this excellent video](https://inside.java/2024/06/20/newscast-71) by Nicolai Parlog has some more interesting details to keep you occupied.
+And in the meantime, if you're interested, [this excellent video](https://inside.java/2024/06/20/newscast-71) by Nicolai Parlog has a few more interesting details to keep you occupied.

 ## From Project Loom